Insulated vs Uninsulated Garage Doors: Is It Worth It?

 Replacing garage doors is an easy way to update your house.
 It’s also one of the most valuable renovations you can make.
-When they sell their house, homeowners recoup 74 percent of the cost of a new garage door.
+One study found that homeowners recoup 74% of the cost of a new garage door when they sell their homes.

 1. Garage Door Insulation Saves Energy

-Most energy saving tips focus on the inside of the house.
+Most energy-saving tips focus on the inside of the house.
 It makes sense!
-Insulation, energy efficient windows, and better heating systems can all reduce your energy use.
+Insulation, energy-efficient windows, and better heating systems can all reduce your energy loss.

 So it’s no surprise that most advice on saving energy overlooks your garage.
 Garages aren’t always considered part of the house.
 But garages often have conditioned rooms above them.
 Many have a door that connects directly to the house, as well.

-Because garages aren't considered living space, the construction standards are different.
+Because garages aren’t considered living space, the construction standards are different.
 More gaps and air leakage is allowed.
-As a result, garages are one of the least energy efficient parts of your home.
+As a result, energy is lost which explains why garages are one of the least energy-efficient parts of your home.